094459/newsletter-oss-projects/README.md

 [aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
 The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)

+**cdk-notifier**

+[cdk-notifier](https://aws-oss.beachgeek.co.uk/3it) is a lightweight CLI tool to parse a CDK log file and post changes to pull request requests.
+Can be used to get more confidence on approving pull requests because reviewer will be aware of changes done to your environments.
+I am not sure whether this is an old tool, but I have only just found out about it thanks to the blog post from AWS Community Builder, Johannes Konings.
+He put together [Use cdk-notifier to compare changes in pull requests](https://aws-oss.beachgeek.co.uk/3iu) that explains in more details how this works and walks you through using it. (#183)

 **cloudwatch-macros**

 [cloudwatch-macros](https://aws-oss.beachgeek.co.uk/3gs) is the latest open source creation from AWS Hero Efi Merdler-Kravitz, focused on improving the CloudFormation and AWS SAM developer experience.
 This project features a collection of (basic at the moment) CloudFormation macros, written in Rust, offering seamless deployment through SAM.
 Check out [Efi's post on LinkedIn](https://aws-oss.beachgeek.co.uk/3gt) for more details and additional useful resources. (#181)

+**cumuli-aws-console-chat**

+[cumuli-aws-console-chat](https://aws-oss.beachgeek.co.uk/3j2)  is an open source Chrome extension that provides similar functionality to Amazon Q. The Cumuli Chrome extension adds a side panel with LLM chat to all AWS pages, and lets you add screenshots of the console to your queries to get context-aware responses.
+It's similar to Amazon Q but uses GPT-4 Turbo with vision.
+Check out the repo that includes a demo video of it in action.(#183)

+**dynamomq**

+[dynamomq](https://aws-oss.beachgeek.co.uk/3j1) is a project from Yuichi Watanabe that provides a message queuing library that leverages the features of DynamoDB to achieve high scalability, reliability, and cost efficiency.
+Notably, its ability to dynamically edit message order and attributes enables flexible adaptation to application requirements.
+Compared to existing solutions, DynamoMQ offers ease of management for developers while providing the reliability of fully managed services like Amazon SQS.
+It also encompasses key functionalities expected from a message queue, such as concurrent processing with multiple goroutines, Dead Letter Queues, and ensuring FIFO (First In, First Out) order. (#183)

 **localstack-aws-cdk-example**